Republic of Independent Guiana

-Counani (/fr/), (Note: 19th century portuguese: Coanany; modern portuguese: Cunani.
-Also, according to some English sources: Connani) officially the Republic of Independent Guyana (République de la Guyane Indépendante; /fr/), or the Republic of Counani, was an independentist state that emerged in 1886, in a disputed territory between what was Pinsônia, and French Guiana, composed mainly of native Brazilians, but also of crioulos, caboclos, and blacks, generally indifferent regarding whom would rule it.
+Counani (/fr/), (Note: 19th century Portuguese: Coanany; modern Portuguese: Cunani.
+Also, according to some English sources: Connani) officially the Republic of Independent Guyana (République de la Guyane Indépendante; /fr/), or the Republic of Counani, was a state that emerged in 1886, in a disputed territory between what was Pinsônia, and French Guiana, composed mainly of native Brazilians, but also of crioulos, caboclos, and blacks, generally indifferent regarding whom would rule it.